Inherited myopathies or MD |

 - Exercise, massage, and physical therapy can help weakened muscles, prevent contractures, and reduce pain and stiffness.

-- Surgical procedures done in the hospital can often remove Cataracts, often correct contractures, and often correct dangerous heart rhythms by implanting a pacemaker.
+- Surgical procedures done in the hospital can remove Cataracts, correct contractures, and correct dangerous heart rhythms by implanting a pacemaker.

-- Respirators or ventilators are devices that can assist the patient who can no longer breathe on his own.
+- Respirators or ventilators are devices that can assist the patient who can no longer breath on his own.

-- Gene therapy, in which the defective gene or protein is replaced, might offer a cure or improvement.
+- Gene therapy, in which the defective gene or protein is replaced, promises a cure.

-- Consult with your physician and neurologist.
-Ask about new treatments (gene therapy), and remember that complications and symptoms can likely be dealt with if identified early.
+If you suspect that your child has this condition, consult with your physician and neurologist.
+Ask about new treatments (gene therapy), and remember that all complications and symptoms can be dealt with if identified early.
 More information can be obtained from the Muscular Dystrophy Association by calling 1-800-572-1717.